craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Cultures.md

 ## Mountain Halls
 You have spent your life before adventure in the [[Dwarven Kingdom Suremantle]] - more commonly and improperly referred to in-whole as [[Mountain Hall]] - mining and defending the [[Deakred Range]] under one of four clans.
+Your culture values community first, but material wealth is a close second.

+> [[Mountain Hall]] proper, the city, is a major capital of world trade, second only to [[Coalition City]], and is the capital city of the [[Dwarven Kingdom Suremantle]].

 You gain +2 to your *Consitution Score* and +1 to your *Strength Score*.
 You are proficient in the *Athletics* and *Medicine* Skills.
 You know [[Montal (language)]], and your choice of one of the following;
 - [[Arthurian (language)]]